Omar-Magdy0/Formica-CNC/README.md

 ![work](images/work.jpg)
 ### WHAT is this?
 A CNC (Computer Numerical Control) refers to computer control machinery where a machine and tools are controlled using programmed instructions, making the machining ( mill, lathe, drilling, etc..) automated
-And this is a CNC mechanical design project

 # The idea behind the name
 Formica is inspired by the Formica ants + the name sounds great